-- 1.1 My name is Eliane Algaard.
-I am employed by Network Rail as the Director Route Safety and Asset Management (DRSAM) on the Anglia Route , responsible for overseeing all safety and asset management activities throughout the region.
+- My name is Eliane Algaard.
+I am employed by Network Rail as the Director Route Safety and Asset Management (DRSAM) on the Anglia Route 1, responsible for overseeing all safety and asset management activities throughout the region.
 I am a Chartered Civil Engineer with over 20 years' experience in strategic planning and infrastructure asset management in the Water and the Rail sectors.

-- 1.2 Since March 2014 I have been accountable for Anglia Route's long-term asset management strategy and its five-year route asset management plans to deliver sustainable levels of asset condition and performance, and to meet customer requirements.
+- Since March 2014 I have been accountable for Anglia Route's long-term asset management strategy and its five-year route asset management plans to deliver sustainable levels of asset condition and performance, and to meet customer requirements.
 Under the Construction (Design and Management) Regulations 2015, I am the client for whom a construction project is carried out.
 I oversee all route project delivery in the provision of asset management support to maintenance, renewal and enhancement projects and I lead a multidisciplinary team of 140 engineers, technical specialists, sponsors and project managers with an annual budget of £250m.
 In March 2017, my portfolio was expanded to include safety, health and environmental (SHE) leadership in the Route.

-- 1.3 I am the Client for the Network Rail (Cambridgeshire Level Crossing Reduction) Order.
+- 1.3 I am the Client for the Network Rail (Essex and Others Level Crossing Reduction) Order.
 This means that I agree the scope of works to be progressed and make key decisions throughout the course of the project's development.
 It is my role to actively drive the project to deliver the safety, maintenance and efficiency savings that the project set out to deliver.

 - 1.4 The Network Rail national strategy for risk reduction is set out in the evidence of national strategic evidence of Mark Brunnen.

 - 1.5 I will focus on the Anglia region and provide evidence on the following topics:

 - Level crossings in Anglia

 - Management of level crossings in Anglia

-- Safety impacts
+- · Safety impacts

 - Operational impacts

 - Capacity and network development

 - Anglia level crossing strategy

-- General approach to selection of level crossings for closure
+- Approach to selection of level crossings for closure

 - GRIP process and consultation

-- "In principle" objections
+- Address "in principle" objections

-&lt;sup>1 Network Rail has devolved day-to-day responsibility for railway businesses to eight strategic geographical routes.
+Network Rail has devolved day-to-day responsibility for railway businesses to eight strategic geographical routes.
 Anglia Route covers five main corridors through Greater London, Cambridgeshire, Essex, Norfolk and Suffolk

 - Statement of Truth - 1.6 Separate witnesses will provide more detail behind the site specific considerations for each level crossing and the diversion routes proposed.
-Andrew Kenning's evidence addresses the detail of the selection process of crossings for closure in this Order.